Current Students

 All CUNY BA students must eventually be matriculated at a CUNY senior college.
 A CUNY community college may be the home college until a student has earned an Associate's degree or accumulated 68 credits, whichever comes first.
 At that point, the student must transfer to a senior college which becomes the new home college.

-Students attempting to earn their Associate’s degree en route to the BA/BS degree should take extra care in discussing their community college credit options and limits with their CUNY BA academic advisor.
-No more than 68 community college credits, however, will be applied to a student’s CUNY BA degree.
+It is important that students attempting to earn their Associate’s degree en route (while heading) to the BA/BS degree discuss their community college credit limits and options with their CUNY BA academic advisor.
+No more than 68 community college credits will be applied to a student’s CUNY BA degree.

 Campus Coordinators